-Credit: To check your credit history, the lender will get a copy of your credit report and credit score from the three major credit bureaus: Experian, TransUnion, and Equifax.
+To check your credit history, the lender will order a copy of your credit report and credit score from the three major credit bureaus: Experian, TransUnion, and Equifax.
 This is how the lender determines how you have handled other debts and how likely you are to repay your home loan.

-What is a Credit Score?
 The credit score is a number grade attached to your credit report.
-This is a factor that creditors consider to decide whether to approve your application for a loan or credit card as well as how much credit to extend and at what interest rate.
+Creditors consider your score when deciding whether to approve your application for a loan or credit card as well as how much credit to extend and at what interest rate.
 The higher your score, the better.
 Scores range from 300-850.

 What Determines Your Credit Score?

 - Your payment history - What is your track record paying bills on time?

 - The amount of outstanding debt - How much is too much?

 - The length of your credit history - The longer the better.

 - The types of credit you use – Is it a healthy mix of installment, credit cards, etc.?